Toronto and Region Conservation Authority

 How you will contribute as part of the TRCA Volunteer team:

-This volunteer opportunity is the ideal opportunity for those that live in the L6T postal code area.
+This volunteer opportunity is ideal for those that live in the L6T postal code area.

 Volunteers will help staff identify native trees and shrubs and invasive species, collect data and record data on handheld Trimble units.
 The data collected will help determine what species work at the restoration site for future planting opportunities and to monitor the success rates of the planted material.
 This volunteer opportunity also involves seasonal mulching and weeding of the Eastbourne Park Tiny Forest site and is an amazing way to get into nature while focusing on citizen science.

-Volunteers will be provided with equipment but are encouraged to provide their own gloves to ensure proper fit.
+Volunteers will be provided with equipment but are encouraged to secure their own gloves to ensure proper fit.

 If you have any questions about this opportunity, please contact Bhavisha at bhavisha.solanki@trca.ca or by phone at 437-880-2159.